Appointments

 Telephone Appointments

 Your GP is now able to deal Routine consultations, results and reviewing medications, over the telephone.
-If you would like to book a telephone appointment to discuss any of the above, please submit a request via our Anima app or call 01327 703333 (option 1).
+If you would like to book a telephone appointment to discuss any of the above, please submit a request via our online triage SystmConnect or call 01327 703333 (option 1).

 Please note that telephone appointments will not be held at the time of booking online - these will be completed within the shift that they are booked.
 For example, appointments booked in the moring will be conducted between 8am-1pm and an afternoon appointment will be conducted between 1pm-6:30pm.